TimMangan/App-Info/docs/Windows/ConEmu/ConEmuPack/ReadMe.md

 | Application Version | 21.7.18 (released 2021/07, not the latest version.)|
 | Vendor/App Website| https://conemu.github.io/ |

-## Application Purpose

-This application is a terminal emulator for windows.
-It was previously a licensed product, but now looks for donations.

 ## Vendor Installer Types